Another Way To Journal A Dream

 When this happens, it isn’t either good or bad.
 It simply is what it is.
 Your subconscious may have felt the need to highlight one symbol to you.
 One major thing is occupying your attention.
 Your subconscious is relating it and processing the idea succinctly.

-For some people at some times in their life, having a dream without plot or story or activity may be common.
+For some people at some times in their life, having a dream without a plot, story or activity may be common.
 Others, not so much.

 Objects and Meaning